StefanoNovello/StefanoNovello.github.io/_content/en.md

 ### Support a Child

 {: .donation-box}
-With a donation of:

-{: .donation-amount}
-€300

-you can cover a child's educational needs for an entire year.
+With a donation of €300 you can cover a child's educational needs for an entire year.

 {: .bank-details}
 #### Donation Account